 Unfortunately, there isn’t much you can do to lessen the impact of an OWI conviction.
-Your OWI will cause at least SOME inconvenience in your life.
+Your OWI case will cause at least SOME inconvenience in your life.
 However, remaining out of trouble is key to putting this in the past.
 As weird as it may sound, many people have OWI charges on their arrest records.
 Doctors, lawyers, CEOs, and politicians can all receive these charges.

 While the initial shock may be tough, the sanctions will pass.
 As long as you only have one OWI on your criminal history, 99% of your life will return to normal within a year.

 (Your ability to travel to Canada will be restricted for longer than 1 year.
 You will need to consult with an attorney to determine your eligibility.)